xiurongy3506/CYOA-project/fancy-golden-entrance/mission-plot.md

 ## mission-plot.md
 ---

-The man asked you to take out a flashlight from the hidden box that is camouflaged with the wall.
+The person on the phone asked you to take out a flashlight from the hidden box that is camouflaged with the wall.
 To save him, you have to point the bright flashlight directly on the ghost’s face for the ghost to disappear.
 <img src="https://raw.githubusercontent.com/xiurongy3506/cyoa-project/master/fancy-golden-entrance/flashlight.jpg" id="c9.io" alt="" />

 What do you want to do?